-2.)
-Consider the remuneration for the directors, directors who perform duties in the Company's subcommittees and Chief Executive Officer fairly and reasonably.
+- 2.)
+Determine the annual performance appraisal of the Chief Executive Officer and the first time to applied and evaluation for the Chief Executive Officer. - 3.)
+Consider the remuneration for the directors, directors who perform duties in the Company's sub-committees and Chief Executive Officer fairly and reasonably.
 And proposed to the Board of Directors and the shareholders' meeting for approval.
-By comparing the remuneration of directors for the year 2021 from information on the remuneration of various committees of companies in the same industry as the company.
+By comparing the remuneration of directors for the year 2022 from information on the remuneration of various committees of companies in the same industry as the company.
 Therefore, it is proposed to pay the remuneration to the directors with the details as follows: